davidmeadejr/seedrwnd/README.md

 This project involves analysing a dataset of around 50,000 tweets containing phrases like "startup idea," "start-up idea," or "business idea."
 The goal is to use machine learning and NLP to:

 1. Identify tweets that specifically suggest a startup or business idea.
-2. Categorise these tweets by industry.
+2. Categorise these ideas by industry.
+3. Display these categorised ideas on a dedicated page.

 ## Checklist